Close Menu

 While doctors don’t know what causes the syndrome.
 They do know that women who are over 35 years old have a higher chance of having a baby with Down syndrome.
 There are two main ideas about why this happens.
 One theory says that all women have some eggs with an extra chromosome and that these eggs are more likely to be used at the end of a woman’s reproductive life.
 In other words, when the mother is older than 35.

 The other theory suggests that the rate of trisomic conception is the same at all maternal ages, but that pregnancy is less likely to end in miscarriage in older women.
 The idea is that the body of the mother recognizes that a late pregnancy is perhaps the last or only one.
-Therefore, her body tries harder to make sure the pregnancy come to term.
+Therefore, her body tries harder to make sure the pregnancy comes to term.

 COMMON FEATURES THAT OCCUR IN PEOPLE WITH DOWN SYNDROME